 Arrival in Zurich

-Only regret: because I was one of the first to board, I was one of the last to get my luggage in Zurich.
-I wasn’t in a rush so not a big deal, but something to consider for next trip!
+Only regret: because we were one of the first to board, we were one of the last to get our luggage in Zurich.
+We weren’t in a rush so not a big deal, but something to consider for next trip!

 So that’s my tale of taking the bus from Munich to Zurich!
 Not a tale of woe and misery, but rather a tale of speedy, hassle-free international transportation.

-Thanks DB for having that route!
-It was a game changer and allowed me to keep my epic 4 countries in 10 days itinerary!
+Thanks, DB, for having that route!
+It was a game changer and allowed me to keep my epic 4 countries in 10 days Europe itinerary!

-Would you consider taking a long-haul bus route?
-What are your experiences with reputable bus transportation?
+Would you consider taking a long-haul bus route from Munich to Zurich?